DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "As one would expect, that's a grown up specimen..."

 Kicking the Behemoth's shoulder, the female warrior escaped into the air.
-Seeing everything from the very beginning, tge Behemoth slowly moves its body towards Farin in the air, baring its fangs to crunch her.
+Seeing everything from the very beginning, the Behemoth slowly moves its body towards Farin in the air, baring its fangs to crunch her.

 "Look here, beast."